pridkett/coredns-pdsql/README.md

 10.1.168.192.in-addr.arpa.
 3600	IN	PTR	host.example.com.
 ~~~

+If `firstonly` is not set, both PTR records would be returned.

 The reverse DNS feature:
 - Parses PTR queries in the format `*.in-addr.arpa`
 - Extracts the IP address from the query name
 - Searches for A records with matching IP addresses
 - Returns PTR records pointing to the hostnames
+- With `firstonly` option, returns only the first matching record

 ### Wildcard